 A timeline view allows you to display certain tasks in a Gantt chart style view, the most popular view for SharePoint task management.
 This is a convenient way to represent task list sequentially as tasks, subtasks, and milestones with dates.
 Also, you can designate specific colors and text styles to your tasks.

-You can display your tasks in a timeline view by editing the web part properties and checking “Show timeline” box in the web part settings.
+You can display your tasks in a timeline view by editing the web part properties and checking the “Show timeline” box in the web part settings.

 Among the other SharePoint task management options available with personal sites are the following: